manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 ### Task 4 – Verify Sensitivity label policy

-In the prior task, you created a Word document and protected it with a Sensitivty label by inserting a watermark and restricted permissions.
+In the prior task, you created a Word document and protected it with a Sensitivity label by inserting a watermark and restricted permissions.
 To verify whether the protection that you assigned to the document works, you will first email the document to Joni Sherman and to your own personal email address.
 You will then test what functionality is possible for both Joni and Alex Wilber.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Alex Wilber**.